kheller18/data-structures-algorithms/questions/AWS.md

        + Hybrid AMI

 156. What are Key-Pairs in AWS?
-     + Key-Pairs: are password-protected login credentials for the Virtual Machines that are used to prove our identity while connecting the Amazon EC2 instances.
+     + `Key-Pairs`: are password-protected login credentials for the Virtual Machines that are used to prove our identity while connecting the Amazon EC2 instances.
 The Key-Pairs are made up of a Private Key and a Public Key which lets us connect to the instances.

 ## S3 Questions